Mgineer117/Meta-CPO/README.md

-# PyTorch implementation of Meta-Constrained Policy Optimization (CPO)
+# PyTorch implementation of Meta-Constrained Policy Optimization (Meta-CPO)
 This repository is an adaptation of the CPO algorithm, as presented in the paper [https://proceedings.mlr.press/v70/achiam17a/achiam17a.pdf], transforming it into a Meta-learning framework.
 The modification involves leveraging Differentiable Convex Programming to facilitate the relaxation of gradient computations between parameters.
 The integration of CPO into the meta-learning framework was achieved through the application of the model-free meta-framework introduced by MAML [https://proceedings.mlr.press/v70/finn17a/finn17a.pdf].
 The primary objective of this algorithm is to undergo testing within the Safety Gymnasium [https://github.com/PKU-Alignment/safety-gymnasium], offering an intuitive experimental platform to showcase its effectiveness in the context of Autonomous Driving tasks.

 ## Pre-requisites